hdevillepoix/NPSC2002-workshops/README.md

 To get the latest workbook, head to `github.com/YOUR-USERNAME/NPSC2002-workshops`, and synchronise your version by using the **"🔄 - Sync Fork"** button.

+You may be prompted with "Discard changes" or "Update".
+MAKE SURE YOU CHOOSE "**UPDATE**", to avoid loosng your previous work.